 Open till 9 pm in the evening with last admission at 8 pm, Trick Eye Museum at Resorts World Sentosa has six themed zones where families can snap away amazing shots.

-Take an evening stroll along the waters of Marina Bay and stop by the Event Plaza to watch Wonder Full, a free 13-minute light and water show.
-The waterside entertainment takes place twice every evening from Sunday to Thursday at 8 pm and 9.30 pm with an additional show at 11 pm on Fridays and Saturdays.
+Take an evening stroll along the waters of Marina Bay and stop by the Event Plaza to watch Spectra, a free light and water show.
+The waterside entertainment takes place in the evening.

 11. Sampan Ride, Marina Bay Sands